Last Updated: February 22, 2023

 Boardwalk across the Plitvice Lakes

-If you want to mix things up a little, there is an adrenaline park about 3km from the entrance to the national park.
+Outside the park there is an adrenaline park about 3km from the entrance.
 They don’t have too much to offer now, but they do offer a zip-line ride over the river Korana.
 The ride is about 300m long, and you can even achieve a speed of 70km/h, which sounds really exciting.

 Plitvice Pool Green